Sairyss/domain-driven-hexagon/README.md

 Domain Events may be useful for creating an [audit log](https://en.wikipedia.org/wiki/Audit_trail) to track all changes to important entities by saving each event to the database.
 Read more on why audit logs may be useful: [Why soft deletes are evil and what to do instead](https://jameshalsall.co.uk/posts/why-soft-deletes-are-evil-and-what-to-do-instead).

 All changes done by Domain Events (or by anything else) across multiple aggregates in a single process should be saved in a single database transaction to maintain consistency.
 Patterns like [Unit of Work](https://www.c-sharpcorner.com/UploadFile/b1df45/unit-of-work-in-repository-pattern/) or similar can help with that.
-Example: [src/modules/wallet/wallet.providers.ts](src/modules/wallet/wallet.providers.ts) - notice how `OnUserCreatedDomainEventHandler` has a factory for creating an instance of this class with included transactional repository.

 **Note**: this project uses custom implementation for publishing Domain Events.
 Reason for not using [Node Event Emitter](https://nodejs.org/api/events.html) or packages that offer an event bus (like [NestJS CQRS](https://docs.nestjs.com/recipes/cqrs)) is that they don't offer an option to `await` for all events to finish, which is useful when making all events a part of a transaction.
 Inside a single process either all changes done by events should be saved, or none of them in case if one of the events fails.